Govini2003/veta-app/README.md

 # Veta.lk
--This is a veterinary platform app in Sri Lanka which is a public marketplace
+- This is a veterinary platform app in Sri Lanka which is a public marketplace